 I think even if we can take a small step in a healthier home, it’s better than never taking a step towards wellness at all.
 Moderation and common sense are good steps and guidelines, too.

-Below you’ll find just a few of the actual products we use in our home these days.
+Below you’ll find just a few of the products we use or would trust in our home.
 Again, this is just what we use.
 You may have other products that serve your family well and these may not be right for you.
 The important thing is that we do have a choice when it comes to what is in our products.

 If you are a DIY’er or want to be one, you can start with a couple of base cleaning products and combine them in different ways for your family.

 We like unscented Dr. Bronner’s soap, which can be ordered in many stores or online here.
 It’s a great base product on its own (and you can add essential oils to it if you want to customize the scent, find the essential oils we use and recommend here!).